 - Medical leaves of absence are usually granted for the remainder of the semester and until proper documentation for readmission has been submitted

-- Before granting the MLOA, the Dean of Students may discuss with the student his/her written request and specific action plan for the MLOA
+- Before granting the MLOA, the Dean of Student Wellbeing may discuss with the student his/her written request and specific action plan for the MLOA

-- Before granting the MLOA, the Dean of Students may consult with the academic dean and/or academic advisor of the student
+- Before granting the MLOA, the Dean of Student Wellbeing may consult with the academic dean and/or academic advisor of the student

 - The deadline to request a MLOA is the last day of classes